agenteo/agenteo.github.com/source/_drafts/rails-vs-lotus.md

 {% highlight ruby %}
 # apps/APPLICATION_NAME/config/routes.rb
-get '/', to: "ship_routes#index" # => will route to Api::Controllers::ShipRoutes::Index
+get '/', to: "games#index" # => will route to GameZone::Controllers::Games::Index
 {% endhighlight %}

 to avoid the longer:

 {% highlight ruby %}
-get '/',   to: Api::Controllers::ShipRoutes::Index
+get '/',   to: GameZone::Controllers::Games::Index
 {% endhighlight %}

 ## Controller actions

-In Lotus the [controller](https://github.com/lotus/controller) actions are classes as opposed to Ruby on Rails class instance methods.
+In Lotus the [controller actions](http://lotusrb.org/guides/actions/overview/) are classes as opposed to Ruby on Rails class instance methods.
+This helps defining their single responsability and prevent bloated code sharing too much logic--in Lotus you can [share controller action logic](http://lotusrb.org/guides/actions/share-code/) with a `prepare` block and callbacks.

 {% highlight ruby %}
-module Api::Controllers::ShipRoutes
+module GameZone::Controllers::Games
   include Lotus::Action
+  expose :games

   class Index
     def call(params)
-      @ships = ShipRoute.all
+      @games = Game.all
     end
   end
 end
 {% endhighlight %}

-This helps defining their single responsability and prevent bloated code sharing too much logic--in Lotus you can [share controller action logic](http://lotusrb.org/guides/actions/share-code/) with a `prepare` block and callbacks.

 Controller action instance variables will not be handed to the view template unless [exposed](http://lotusrb.org/guides/actions/exposures/)--the `params` and `errors` variables are exposed by default.
-More on this after the next section.
+In the example above `@games` won't be available to the view unless you add `expose :games`.

 ## Domain logic and persistence layer

-Lotus is ORM agnostic but it provides [lotus models](http://lotusrb.org/guides/models/overview/) a structured persistence framework with [entities](http://lotusrb.org/guides/models/entities/) and [repositories](http://lotusrb.org/guides/models/repositories/) ideal in more complex domains where using [ActiveRecord](http://guides.rubyonrails.org/active_record_basics.html) would be unsuitable--but Lotus won't get in your way if that's what you need.
+Lotus is ORM agnostic but it provides [lotus models](http://lotusrb.org/guides/models/overview/) a structured persistence framework with [entities](http://lotusrb.org/guides/models/entities/) and [repositories](http://lotusrb.org/guides/models/repositories/) ideal in more complex domains where using [ActiveRecord](http://guides.rubyonrails.org/active_record_basics.html) would be unsuitable--but Lotus won't get in your way if that's what you want.
 Just remember the "When to use" paragraph in Patterns of Enterprise Application Architecture:

 >> Active Record is a good choice for domain logic that isn't too complex, such as creates, reads, updates, and deletes.
 Derivations and validations based on a single record work well in this structure.